IgorFollador/IgorFollador/README.md

 I live in the northern region of the state of Rio Grande do Sul and am studying Computer Science at URI Erechim College.

+I currently work with web development aimed at the ecommerce market and institutional pages, working on the entire flow of fullstack development of new features and deployment.
+I am very fascinated by the web area and the power of reach that it brings.

+Seeking specialization as a software engineer...

 ### 💬 Github Stats